liferay-search/liferay-docs/en/user/articles/110-collaboration/03-sync/04-sync-mobile/03-sync-mobile-files.markdown

 Pressing this icon slides open a context menu on the right that lets you move, rename, or delete that item.
 The screenshots below show these options.
 Note that you should use **extreme caution** when deleting files or folders.
-Deleting files or folders in the mobile Sync app also deletes them from @product@ and across any synced clients.
+Deleting files or folders in the mobile Sync app also deletes them from @sharepoint@ and across any synced clients.
 Accidentally deleted files can be restored from the Recycle Bin, which is enabled by default.
 If the instance or Site administrator disables the Recycle Bin, however, recovering deleted files is impossible.